- 8110 School Building Safety

 Recycling and Conservation Guidelines:

-• Since each building’s head custodian (or a member of his/her team) is typically the last person to leave a building in the evening, he/she is responsible for the nighttime monitoring of adherence to recycling and conservation measures and should report any non-compliance to the RCC
+Since each building’s head custodian (or a member of their team) is typically the last person to leave a building in the evening, they are responsible for the nighttime monitoring of adherence to recycling and conservation measures and should report any non-compliance to the RCC

 Through conservation and recycling efforts, the district endeavors to integrate sustainability into operational practices, district protocols and priorities: